Isar Aerospace: Partnerships

-In April 2021, Isar Aerospace, signed a contract with Andøya Space to lease the launch pad.
-The 20-year deal will allow the company to launch their Spectrum launch vehicle.
+In April 2021, Isar Aerospace, signed a contract with Andøya Space to lease a launch pad.
+The 20-year deal allows the company to launch their Spectrum launch vehicle from Andøya Spaceport.

 In January 2022 the company won European Commission's European Innovation Council (EIC) Horizon Prize "Low-Cost Space Launch", which included a grant of 10 million Euros.

-In July 2022, Isar Aerospace announced that the French space agency, the CNES, selected the startup to be the first private company launch from the Guiana Space Centre, in French Guiana.
+In July 2022, Isar Aerospace announced that the French space agency, the CNES, selected the startup to be the first private company to launch from the Guiana Space Centre, in French Guiana.
 The company will use the launchpad formerly used by Diamant.

 In November 2022, Isar Aerospace and Exotrail signed a multiple launch services agreement.
-The launch vehicle Spectrum will launch Exotrail's spacevan vehicle on several firm launches to low Earth Orbit (LEO) and geostationary transfer orbits (GTO) form Isar Aerospace's launch sites.
+The launch vehicle Spectrum will launch Exotrail's spacevan vehicle on several firm launches to low Earth Orbit (LEO) and geostationary transfer orbits (GTO) from Isar Aerospace's launch sites.
+In March 2026, Isar Aerospace would sign a launch service agreement with Astroscale, which will see the launch of the ELSA-M in a In-Orbit Demonstration mission.

+In May 2026, Isar Aerospace established a cooperation with the German maritime defence company TKMS as part of their (successful) bid for the Canadian Patrol Submarine Project.
+Isar Aerospace would help establish sovereign Canadian access to space.
+Later in May 2026, Isar Aerospace has signed a letter of intent with Maritime Launch Services to conduct rocket launches from their Nova Scotia spaceport.
+On 7 July 2026, Isar Aerospace signed a 10-year agreement with Maritime Launch Services including a launch pad and other facilities needed for launching Spectrum from Spaceport Nova Scotia.

+On 1 September 2026, the company signed its second launch service agreement with Astroscale, which will see the launch of their active debris removal mission ADRAS-J2 onboard a Spectrum launch vehicle, with the launch targeted to happen between 2027 and 2028 from Andøya Spaceport.
+On 15 September 2026, after the first successful flight of Spectrum, Isar Aerospace signed a multiple launch service agreement with SEOPS for additional five dedicated launches between 2028 and 2030.

 Test launches

+Going Full Spectrum

-On 30 March 2025, the inaugural launch of Isar's Spectrum rocket took place under the mission name "Going Full Spectrum".
-Launching from Andøya Space Port, the liftoff was successful; however, the rocket experienced an anomaly 30 seconds into flight and was terminated, causing it to fall back to the earth and explode upon impact.
+On 30 March 2025, the inaugural launch of Isar Aerospace's Spectrum rocket took place under the mission name "Going Full Spectrum".
+Launching from Andøya Spaceport, the liftoff was successful; however, the rocket experienced an anomaly 30 seconds into flight and was terminated, causing it to fall back to the earth and explode upon impact.
 An investigation found that the rocket's vent valve had opened unexpectedly, leading to a loss of attitude control at the start of the roll maneuver.